 But harnessing Loom’s development velocity as a growth driver wasn’t the only reason Matt was eager to adopt LaunchNotes.
 He chose the tool over other potential solutions because he was equally as excited about the LaunchNotes’ development velocity and product vision: “When I discovered LaunchNotes it was clear the team behind the product was both knowledgeable and passionate about the problem they were solving.
 And when I saw how quickly they were shipping updates and improvements of their own, and their roadmap for where they were taking the product, I was immediately bought in.”

-Having been in the product marketing world for almost a decade, when Matt went looking for a solution to amplify Loom’s development velocity, he was committed to learning from his past mistakes.
+Having led and partnered with various product and marketing teams for almost a decade, when Matt went looking for a solution to amplify Loom’s development velocity, he was committed to learning from past mistakes.

 Chief among these lessons was developing a homegrown solution that required R&D resources to upkeep.
 As Matt explains, “From the very early days at Intercom–where I led marketing at the time–we believed strongly in keeping our customers (and the wider market) abreast of all the improvements we were making to our product.
 So we built a homegrown solution called Intercom Changes,” he tells us.
 “But the bigger we got, the more priorities there were, and the harder it became to invest dedicated R&D resources to maintain our public changes page.”

 Hodges goes on to confirm one of the oldest rules in the book of scaling businesses: building rarely offers more benefit than buying in the long run.
 “At Intercom we invested in a solution that was not core to what we were building for our own customers, and it ultimately didn’t end well.
 Thankfully, now that out-of-the-box solutions like LaunchNotes exist, there’s no reason for any team to ever build a homegrown solution again,” he says.